firesidefiction/firesidefiction.github.io/_posts/2017-04-25-regarding-your-future-with-the-futures-planning-consortium.md

 #### About the authors

 Rachel Winchester has worked for and with the US Intelligence Community for 18 years, currently serving as a strategic innovation expert and futurist for the IC.
 She has served in multiple overseas posts in positions ranging from counter-terrorism to support; her current work applies training, facilitation, narrative, and game design best practices to intelligence.
 She writes for the Center for the Study of Intelligence and her blog on hacking is the second most popular blog on the IC's secure network.
+<br/><br/>
 Fran Wilde is the author of the Andre Norton- and Compton Crook Award-winning, Nebula-nominated novel *Updraft* (Tor 2015), its sequels, *Cloudbound* (2016) and *Horizon* (2017), and the Nebula- and Hugo-nominated novelette *The Jewel and Her Lapidary* (Tor.com Publishing 2016).
 Her short stories appear in Asimov’s, Tor.com, Beneath Ceaseless Skies, Shimmer, Nature, and the 2017 Year's Best Dark Fantasy and Horror.
 She writes for publications including The Washington Post, Tor.com, Clarkesworld, iO9.com, and GeekMom.com.
-You can find her on twitter \@fran_wilde, Facebook \@franwildewrites and at [franwilde.net](http://franwilde.net/).
+You can find her on twitter @fran_wilde, Facebook @franwildewrites and at [franwilde.net](http://franwilde.net/).